TinyStepper

 Practise 'stop and go' as a game at home first.
 Use a clear word ('freeze!') and make it fun.
 Only expect it to transfer to real situations after many repetitions.

 Toddlers have no concept of danger — roads, car parks, and crowds don't register as threats.
 Running is a relatively new and exhilarating motor skill they want to practise constantly.
-Their impulse control is essentially absent before age 3, so seeing an open space triggers 'run!' before any thought of stopping.
-They also lack the cognitive ability to understand their own vulnerability or to hold a rule ('stay close') in working memory while something exciting catches their eye.
+Their impulse control is essentially absent before age 3, so seeing an open space triggers "run!" before any thought of stopping arrives.
+They also lack the working memory to hold a rule ("stay close") in mind while something exciting catches their eye.
+The Royal Society for the Prevention of Accidents (RoSPA) puts it directly: it's common for toddlers and preschoolers to want to run ahead, and they don't always stop when you tell them to.
+This isn't disobedience — it's developmentally normal behaviour meeting an environment that genuinely isn't safe for it.

 What should I avoid during running away in public?

-Don't chase them while laughing or smiling — it instantly becomes a game.
-Don't rely on verbal commands from a distance — they either can't hear you or can't override the impulse to keep running.
-Don't assume they'll learn from a scare ('that car almost hit you') — fear-based learning doesn't work reliably at this age.
+Don't chase them while laughing or smiling — it instantly becomes a game and they'll do it again.
+Don't rely on verbal commands from a distance; they either can't hear you or can't override the impulse to keep running.
+Don't assume they'll learn from a near-miss ("that car almost hit you") — fear-based learning doesn't work reliably at this age.
 Don't shame them for wanting to run — the urge is healthy, the location is the problem.
+And don't underestimate driveways: toddlers behind a car are often invisible to the driver inside.